NativePHP/nativephp.com/resources/views/docs/1/the-basics/settings.md

 ## Storing Settings

 NativePHP offers an easy method to store and retrieve settings in your application.
 This is helpful for saving application-wide settings that persist even after closing and reopening the application.

-Settings are managed using the `Settings` facade and  are stored in a file name `config.json` in the [AppData](/docs/1/getting-started/debugging#start-from-scratch) directory of your application.
+Settings are managed using the `Settings` facade and are stored in a file named `config.json` in the [`appdata`](/docs/1/getting-started/debugging#start-from-scratch) directory of your application.

 ```php
 use Native\Laravel\Facades\Settings;
 ```